apache/cordova-docs/docs/en/edge/cordova/compass/compass.getCurrentHeading.md

 -----------

-The compass is a sensor that detects the direction or heading that the device is pointed.
-It measures the heading in degrees from 0 to 359.99.
+The compass is a sensor that detects the direction or heading that the device is pointed, typically from the top of the device.
+It measures the heading in degrees from 0 to 359.99, where 0 is north.

 The compass heading information is returned via a `CompassHeading` object using the `compassSuccess` callback function.